kane-collins/kane-collins/README.md

 # About me
-I am a PhD student at the Royal College of Surgeons in Ireland, studying genomics data science.
-My research focus is on kidney disease and transplant genomics.
+I am a Postdoctoral Researcher at the Royal College of Surgeons in Ireland.
+My research focus is on the genetics of kidney disease and kidney transplant.
 <!--
 **kane-collins/kane-collins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.